metacreek/springboard/CAPSTONE.md

 Stop words were also removed from the content, as it seemed to help with the final model.

 #### BERT
-In recent years, new models have been developed to greatly improve the abilities to perform natural language processing (NLP).
+In recent years, new models have been developed to greatly improve the capabilities of computers to perform natural language processing (NLP).
 One of these models, known as [BERT](https://ai.googleblog.com/2018/11/open-sourcing-bert-state-of-art-pre.html), was released by Google in 2018.
 BERT stands for Bidirectional Encoder Representations from Transformers.
 In general, NLP techniques require turning words into